Aidan-McNay/courseflow/utils/README.md

  - `group-section-check.py`: Check that all groups in a given category on Canvas contain students in the same lab section
- - `pull-assignment.py`: Pulls data about the current grading status of an assignment to a spreadsheet
  - `tag-integrity-check.py`: Chach that no tags have been messed with for a given lab, using the collected hashes in `TagRecord`s
+ - `upload-grades.py`: Upload grades for a given assignment from a spreadsheet to Canvas

 ## Running